The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 Buffs should go out very early in the phase, so you can precast Living Shadow to take full advantage of them.
 Use after Cruise Chaser disappears to catch buffs after the first GCD, or as Brute Justice's textbox appears for buffs after the 2nd GCD.

 TBN should again be used liberally in this phase.
-Long strings of autoattacks, lightning passes, and raidwides plus autoattacks will all quickly break your shield and potentially save resources from your healers.
+Long strings of auto-attacks, lightning passes, and raidwides plus auto-attacks will all quickly break your shield and potentially save resources from your healers.

-Rampart can be used after the Spin Crusher cast finishes to cover a string of autoattacks, mines, ice, and a lightning pass.
+Rampart can be used after the Spin Crusher cast finishes to cover a string of auto-attacks, mines, ice, and a lightning pass.
 This is also a good spot to TBN.

 Dark Missionary is surprisingly difficult to find good times for, as the party will often be spread about the arena for various mechanics.
 Good spots to look at are at Missile Command to cover mines + second water pass, or shortly after Plasma Shield to cover Whirlwind + third water pass.